Somil112/PlasticWasteProfilingWeb/README.md

 ## Installation Instructions

-### Step 1:Pre-requisite Softwares to be installed
+### Step 1: Pre-requisite Softwares to be installed
 1. Node
 2. NPM